Health Insurance

 What to Watch Out For

 Freelance income is notoriously variable.
-If you underestimate your income and receive too large a subsidy advance, you will owe the difference at tax time.
-If you overestimate, you will get a refund.
-Err slightly on the higher side when estimating to avoid an unexpected tax bill in April.
+Underestimating your income and receiving too large a subsidy advance means you will owe the difference at tax time.
+Overestimating means a refund.
+Err slightly on the higher side when projecting income to avoid an unexpected bill in April.

 Pro Tip